abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-1-azure-arc-servers/01-Getting-Started-with-Azure-Arc-Existing-AAD-Account.md

 - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

 <validation step="936f9acc-302b-4616-b597-f8ce17fe1949" />

+>**Note**: This might take some time to display a "Success" status.
+Please check back once after completing Exercise 3.

 ## Summary